Red Lobster files for Chapter 11 bankruptcy protection

 Red Lobster has consistently lost money for years.
 In 2023, the company saw its financial losses swell after expanding its well-known all-you-can-eat shrimp deal.
 But while customer demand surged, Red Lobster struggled to turn a profit while serving mounds of shellfish at a comparatively bargain-basement price.

-The chain's majority owner is seafood producer Thai Union, which first invested in Red Lobster in 2016.
+The chain is partially owned by Thailand seafood producer Thai Union, which first invested in Red Lobster in 2016.
 In January, the company announced plans to sell its stake, with CEO Thiraphong Chansiri saying the pandemic, higher interest rates, and rising material and labor costs have hurt Red Lobster's financial performance.

 —This is a breaking story and will be updated.